TotallyInformation/node-red-contrib-uibuilder/README.md

   See the [Control Message Structure](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Control-Message-Structure) page in the WIKI for details.

 - On deployment of the *first* instance of uibuilder, a new folder is created within your Node-RED user directory (typically `~/.node-red`) with a fixed name of `uibuilder`.
+Project folders are not currently used but will be in a future release.

 - On deployment of any new instance, a new sub-folder within `uibuilder` is created.
   The name is the same as the URL path specified in the node instance's settings. (defaults to `uibuilder`). `src` and `dist` sub-folders are also created.
+The `url` name is limited to a maximum of 20 characters and cannot be `templates` as this is reserved.

-- If the local `dist` folder contains an `index.html` file, the `dist` folder will be used, otherwise the `src` folder will be used.
+- If the local `dist` folder contains an `index.html` file, the `dist` folder will be served, otherwise the `src` folder will be served.
+This allows you to run a build step (e.g. webpack/babel).
+The WIKI has instructions on how to do a build step.

 - Any resource (html, css, js, image, etc) placed within the `dist`/`src` sub-folder is available to the browser client.
 The default URL would be `http://localhost:1880/uibuilder` (where the path is set as per the point above).
 That URL will load `index.html`.
+Resource URL's take the `httpNodeRoot` Node-RED setting into account.

 - You have access to ExpressJS middleware simply by providing a function definition in `settings.js`.
   This lets you, for example, have custom authentication/authorisation.
+See below for details.

 - Edit your front-end source files directly within the Node-RED admin UI, access to the server's filing system is no longer absolutely necessary.